migllogon/migllogon.github.io/index.md

 My knowledge involves informatic systems due to my years studying a network administration degree.

-In addition, I coursed a science "Bachillerato", what reveals my knowledge in math, physics and chemistry.
+In addition, I coursed a science "Bachillerato", what asures my knowledge in math, physics and chemistry.